Alcohol as Medicine and Poison

 By 1930, when the earnings of America’s bootleggers hit an estimated $3 billion, criminal distributors had for some time shifted from industrial alcohol to distilling their own raw alcohol with sugar, yeast and other ingredients, producing yields considered good enough and safe to drink.
 But also that year, another national wave of alcohol poisoning loomed, this time without government involvement.

-Starting in 1928, a pair of Boston bootleggers, brothers-in-law Harry Gross and Max Reisman, started manufacturing an illegal alcoholic beverage based on an extract of Jamaican ginger, an old patented medicinal remedy of a powder mixed with alcohol.
+In 1928, a pair of Boston bootleggers, brothers-in-law Harry Gross and Max Reisman, started manufacturing an illegal alcoholic beverage based on an extract of Jamaican ginger, an old patented medicinal remedy of a powder mixed with alcohol.
 But to hide the alcohol from Prohibition agents, the men added as adulterant the chemical tri-ortho-cresyl phosphate, known as Lindol.
 The odorless, tasteless chemical was a plasticizer used to make celluloid film and explosives.
 Gross and Reisman said they were assured by the manufacturer that Lindol was safe.

 The men marketed the mixture as “Ginger Jake,” a fluid extract of ginger used as a medicine for colds, cramps and malaria.
 They circulated about 1,000 gallons of the stuff from 1929 to 1930.
 Thousands of bottles of Ginger Jake were sold as “liquid medicine” with a wink and a nod as a cheap alcoholic drink.
 It was shipped into Rhode Island and Georgia and eventually sold from coast to coast.
 But Lindol proved to be toxic to nerve cells, causing paralysis – mostly permanent – below the waist, including impotence in men.
 It quickly produced an epidemic of damage to the legs of drinkers.
 From 35,000 to 100,000 people were afflicted with a pronounced, slow limp called “jake leg” or “jake walk.”
 Many of the injured were poor, immigrants and African-Americans.